-- 1. The survey is based on field work and performed by authorised and trained experts traveling by bicycle and documenting the findings. - The experts only make use of publicly available resources (websites, public databases, printed documents etc.) to complete information not documented in the field. - 3.
-The main aspects of the collected information are stored in the EuroVelo database.
+- The survey is based on field work and performed by authorised and trained experts traveling by bicycle and documenting the findings. - The experts only make use of publicly available resources (websites, public databases, printed documents etc.) to complete information not documented in the field. - The main aspects of the collected information are stored in the EuroVelo database.
 More detailed information (if it is collected) shall be made available to the relevant stakeholders.
-The certification report is then published on the EuroVelo website. - 4.
-The evaluation of the findings and the certification should follow the current guidelines and the latest version of the Handbook for Route Inspectors, available on demand from ECF.
+The certification report is then published on the EuroVelo website. - The evaluation of the findings and the certification should follow the current guidelines and the latest version of the Handbook for route inspectors (i.e. Long ECS Manual).